 We hit the ground running!

-All 23 WHA team members (from around the globe!) and all our supplies arrived intact and we had a day to rest and organize for the work ahead before meeting our colleagues at our first stop, Mawlamyine General Hospital, to collaborate in patient care for the first days of this Mission.
+All 23 WHA Team Members (from around the globe!) and all our supplies arrived intact and we had a day to rest and organize for the work ahead before meeting our colleagues at our first stop, Mawlamyine General Hospital, to collaborate in patient care for the first days of this Mission.
 Everyone was excited to get going and all team members hit the ground running, serving with dental, dermatology and medical general care and surgical procedures on the first day.
 The major benefit of working at a hospital facility is being able to get to work right away.
-Our team shares some of the their first week experiences:
+Our team shares some of their first week experiences:

 A warm welcome...

 "On arrival, the team met with the hospital director.
 He received us very warmly and let our dental team have access to his entire dental clinic, with 4 operating chairs and support staff.
 The coordination between our team, the Ministry of Health and the regional hospital has gone well in large part due to the help in communication and support planning of 3 Myanmar dentists who worked with us on WHA's 2014 Mission to Myanmar.
 We are grateful!"